OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 Not a title just software engineer in general.

-Greg:  I would take out freelance because some people might be bias against that.
+Greg:  I would take out freelance because some people might be biased against that.
 (Greg.)

 Tiff: That was Greg.
 What about Bitcoin?

 Greg:  I am biased against it.

-Tiff: I am bias against bitcoin and would sit there and think about it.
+Tiff: I am biased against bitcoin and would sit there and think about it.
 Yes?

 Audience member:  The location.